learn-co-students/javascript-fix-the-scope-lab-bootcamp-prep-000/README.md

-JavaScript Fix the Scope Lab
+vailable, I've been having some trouble solving the last part of this FJavaScript Fix the Scope Lab
 ---

 ## Objectives